tape-testing/tape/readme.markdown

 Print a message without breaking the tap output.
 (Useful when using e.g. `tap-colorize` where output is buffered & `console.log` will print in incorrect order vis-a-vis tap output.)

+## t.match(string, regexp, message)

+Assert that `string` matches the RegExp `regexp`.
+Will throw (not just fail) when the first two arguments are the wrong type.

+## t.doesNotMatch(string, regexp, message)

+Assert that `string` does not match the RegExp `regexp`.
+Will throw (not just fail) when the first two arguments are the wrong type.

 ## var htest = test.createHarness()

 Create a new test harness instance, which is a function like `test()`, but with